Pawan-TS/DBMS-Game-Project/overview.md

 # Fantasy RPG Text Adventure Game - Project Overview

 ## Project Summary
 This project is a text-based adventure game that combines traditional RPG mechanics with modern technologies.
 It uses MongoDB for data persistence and Google Gemini AI for generating dynamic, contextual responses.
 The game allows players to create characters, explore a fantasy world, interact with NPCs, complete quests, and engage in combat.
+The game offers both a console-based interface and a web-based interface using Streamlit.

 ## Key Technologies
 - **Python**: Core programming language
 - **MongoDB**: Database for storing game state, player data, and world information
 - **Google Gemini AI**: Generative AI model for creating dynamic game content and responses
+- **Streamlit**: Framework for creating the web-based user interface

 ## Architecture